-According to one party, called semi-Pelagians, humans must take the first step-must prepare for grace-so that God will respond.8 But the semi-Augustinians objected: the semi-Pelagian
+According to one party, called semi-Pelagians, humans must take the first step-must prepare for grace-so that God will respond.8 But the semi-Augustinians objected: the semi-Pelagian position implies that we can deserve grace.

-People who equate salvation with sanctification are convinced that a socalled salvation that does not transform individuals or situations, and that requires no human involvement, cannot be salvation. position implies that we can deserve grace.
 Because of sin's strength, however, we cannot prepare ourselves adequately.
 God must take the first step, solely by grace, to enable us to respond.
-This divine action frees us enough to begin obeying God, and it continues if we keep depending on God's initiating activity.9 can assume that salvation always included their action or depended partly on them.
-They can become implicitly semi-Pelagian, or even reduce salvation to its human side.
+This divine action frees us enough to begin obeying God, and it continues if we keep depending on God's initiating activity.